wagslane/blog/content/posts/func-y-json-api.md

 So far, gRPC is my favorite option.
 Remote procedure calls allow us to essentially make function calls over a network connection, which is the best developer experience I can imagine.
 There are only 3 big downsides to gRPC that I'm worried about, and they are the only things that keep me from using it more.

 First, gRPC runs on HTTP 2.0.
-As a result, getting two servers to talk to each other and properly and load-balance requests can take some configuration.
+As a result, getting two servers to talk to each other properly and load-balance requests can take some configuration.
 Most infrastructure defaults don't assume you'll be doing gRPC.
 I like to think this will get better in the future, but it's still a very real pain point.
 Second, gRPC doesn't really work in a browser client unless you use some [fairly hacky techniques](https://grpc.io/docs/platforms/web/quickstart/).
 Additionally, if you're building an API for external users, it is *not* safe to assume your users will be comfortable using a gRPC API.

 ## My solution: "Func-y JSON"